4 key areas for firefighter strength training

 - Glute ham raises – This strengthens the hamstrings, glutes, lower back and calves.
 Working them with this exercise teaches all the posterior chain muscles to work together as they do on duty.

 Knee issues can be more complicated, but often firefighters beat their knees up by having weak hips and hamstrings.
 When jumping, jogging and carrying equipment at a fast pace, the hips and hamstrings must take their share of the work.
 If they are lacking in strength, the knee extensors attempt to complete the work.
 Over time, this over use of the knee starts to take its toll.

 Pain and injury occurs here due to weak hamstrings, hips, vastus medialus muscles and improper form.
 Once the hamstrings get stronger, knee pain and injury decreases.

-- Glute ham raises – This builds the hamstring in a functional environment.
+- Glute ham raise – This builds the hamstring in a functional environment.

-- Straight leg deadlifts – This strengthens the hamstrings in a way they will be required to work.
+- Straight leg deadlift – This strengthens the hamstrings in a way they will be required to work.

 Shoulder pain, tendonitis and injury usually start with a weak upper back.
 The upper back – which includes the lats, rear delts, rhomboids and sub scapular muscles – needs to be strong in order to hold the shoulder joint in place under strain and to maintain correct posture while performing various tasks.

 - Rear delt row – This directly builds the rear delt and sub scapular muscles.

 - Bent over row – This builds the lats and also the rhomboids, traps.

 - Lat pulldown – This builds the lats, rear delts and most minor muscles groups of the back.